 When we think of a toddler learning to speak, we expect it as a natural outcome in development, yet we often do not consider the skills they must learn before words are expected.
 From birth, children are learning and processing information around them.
 What they see, hear, feel (touch) are the foundations for developing words.
 To be more specific, there are 11 prerequisite skills parents should pay close attention to in their child’s development as these skills are important for developing verbal communication.
 These skills are called pre-linguistic skills.
-Kid Sense describes pre-linguistic skills as pre-language skills are the ways in which we communicate without words, including gestures, facial expressions, imitation, joint attention and eye-contact.
+Kid Sense describes pre-linguistic skills as ways in which we communicate without words, including gestures, facial expressions, imitation, joint attention and eye-contact.
 These are the skills that set children up to be ready to talk and communicate.

 1. Reacts to events in the environment